Top Data Engineering Managed Services for 2026

 The biggest mistake is treating data engineering managed services like generic IT support.
 They aren’t.
 The architecture evolves while the meter is running.

 If your selection process depends on demos and chemistry, expect expensive surprises later.
-Use a weighted scorecard and force evidence into the room.
+Use a weighted scorecard, force evidence into the room, and set the passing bar before the first vendor presents.

 Use weighted scoring, not gut feel